Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsubsection{Smart homes and cities}

 The concept of a smart home covers a large range of applications, that contribute to enhance the productivity, convenience, and life quality of the house occupants.
 Nowadays, many smart appliances are able to connect to the internet and offer intelligent services, such as smart air conditioners, smart televisions, and lighting control systems.
 Most of these appliances require the deployment of wireless controllers and sensors in walls, floors, and corners to collect data for motion recognition DL services.
-Speech/voice DL recognition services are also involved for a better home control.
-Well-known examples are Amazon Alexa \cite{alexa}, Apple siri \cite{siri}, and Microsoft Cortana \cite{cortana} applications that interact with the vocal requests of users.
-Combined with image recognition DL services, Cortana can also be used to gather information from smart refrigerators and define food items \cite{cortana_refrigerator}.
+Speech/voice DL recognition services are also involved for a better home control, where a Well-known example is Amazon Alexa \cite{alexa}.

 Compared to smart homes, smart city services are more relevant to the deep learning community as the data collected from different ubiquitous participants is huge and highly heterogeneous, which allows high-quality analysis.
-Examples involve waste management and garbage classification \cite{waste_classification}, air quality and pollution level estimation \cite{air_pollution}, energy consumption and smart grid \cite{smart_grid}, pedestrian traffic and crowd moving prediction \cite{pedestrian_detection}, parking control \cite{car_parking}, human activity monitoring using their wearable devices \cite{human_activity}, and even analyzing the time passengers spend to look at the ads.
-These aforementioned applications are based on image recognition, localization, and signal processing DL services.
+Examples involve waste classification \cite{waste_classification}, energy consumption and smart grid \cite{smart_grid}, and parking control \cite{car_parking}.